spud/manifesto_docs/user_guide/development/routes.rst

 #. **Request module**: The module which handles fulfillment of the primary content being requested on the page.
 Even an aggregate page like the home page is governed by a particular module.

 #. **Request function**: The function or method to be performed.
 The controller uses this information to know how to handle the request.
+If empty, some default behavior is usually indicated (like "list all entries, paginated").

 #. **Request identifier**: This is a unique identifier that allows Manifesto to retrieve a particular content object from the database.

-The routes.php file is designed to parse the page URL request into segments, and to assign those segments to the variable described above.
+The routes.php file is designed to parse the page URL request into segments, and to assign those segments to the variables described above.

 The first segment after the domain name is called the *trigger*.
 The routes file allows you to specify an array (one per trigger) that indicates how the remaining segments should be mapped to variables.
 For example, given the URL